While it’s known for its gorgeous coastline, high-end shopping, and general glamour, La Jolla restaurants are among the best in San Diego.

 La Jolla Shores • California • $$

-What to order: The Tuscan Kale Salad and Veggie Pesto Wrap are perfect for when you need something light for lunch.
+What to order: The Seasonal Chopped Salad and Roasted Vegetable Wrap are perfect when you need something light for lunch (though salads come with delicious herb rolls and butter).
 For breakfast, dig into their Mediterranean Egg Scramble or plate of Giuseppe’s French Toast.
-They also bake their own bagels every morning, which you can top with your choice of cream cheese or jam.
+They also bake their own bagels every morning, which you can top with cream cheese or jam.

 Address: 8610 Kennel Way, La Jolla, CA 92037